Peter Frampton (album)

 Peter Frampton is the eleventh studio album by English singer-songwriter Peter Frampton.
 Released in 1994, the album, along with three unreleased tracks from 1992's compilation album, Shine On - A Collection, were the artist's only studio releases of the 1990s.
-The album also features one of the last recordings made by Peter's former bandmate Steve Marriott on "Out of the Blue".
+The album also features one of the last recordings made by Frampton's former bandmate Steve Marriott on "Out of the Blue".
 An expanded version of the album was issued in 2000.
+The song "You Can Be Sure" received frequent airplay on some Anglo FM radios in Argentina.

 Track listing

 All songs written by Peter Frampton and Kevin Savigar; except where noted.